What are bed bugs?

 How do I get rid of bed bugs?

 To eliminate all the bed bugs found living inside your home, it is best to partner with a professional pest control company like Kanga Pest Control.
-Our dedicated professionals will provide the thorough inspection and elimination services needed to find and completely eliminate bed bug adults, eggs, and nymphs from any home or business.
+Our dedicated professionals will provide a thorough inspection and elimination services needed to find and completely eliminate bed bug adults, eggs, and nymphs from any home or business.
 Kanga is committed to using only the best pest control products on the market.
 Our bed bug control service includes a combination of interior heat and chemical treatments to ensure complete bed bug elimination.
 To implement our bed bug control services for your Woodburn, Oregon home or business, contact us at Kanga Pest Control today!

 How can I prevent bed bugs in the future?

 Keeping bed bugs out of your Oregon home is a difficult task, but there are a few things you can do to help.
 To deter bed bugs take the following preventative steps:

 Gain a good understanding of what bed bugs look like and the signs of their presence so you can get professional help sooner rather than later

 Inspect your hotel room for signs of bed bug activity before bringing your luggage and other belongings inside

 After returning home from a trip, place all clothing taken on your travels in one area such as your laundry room or garage and wash and dry it all on a high heat setting